Breaststroke: Arm movement

 There are three steps to the arm movement: outsweep, insweep, and recovery.
 The movement starts with the outsweep.
 From the streamline position, the palms turn out and the hands separate to slightly past shoulder width.
 The outsweep is followed by the insweep, where the hands point down and push the water backwards.
 The elbows stay in the horizontal plane through the shoulders.
 The hands push back until approximately the vertical plane through the shoulders.
 At the end of the insweep the hands come together with facing palms in front of the chest and the elbows are at the side at the body.
 In the recovery phase, the hands are moved forward again into the initial position under water.
 The entire arm stroke starts slowly, increases speed to the peak arm movement speed in the insweep phase, and slows down again during recovery.
 The goal is to produce maximum thrust during the insweep phase, and minimum drag during the recovery phase.
 Another variant is the underwater pull-down, similar to the push phase of a butterfly stroke.
 This stroke continues the insweep phase and pushes the hands all the way to the back to the sides of the hip.
 This greatly increases the push from one stroke, but also makes recovery more difficult.
 This style is well suited for underwater swimming.
 However, FINA allows this stroke only for the first stroke after the start and each turn.
 In late 2005, FINA has also introduced a new rule which permits a single downward kick after the push off the wall.

 As a variant, it is possible to recover the arms over water.
 This reduces drag, but requires more power.
-Some competitive swimmers use this variant in competition.
+Almost all competitive swimmers use this variant in competition.